 Naughty Bits: Lingerie News for 11/18/12

-- The Resurgence of Pantyhose By incorporating new knitting techniques, softer yarns and other innovations, wearing pantyhose is no longer the uncomfortable, tourniquet like experience of a generation ago; it is a lot more comfortable today.
+- The Resurgence of Pantyhose – By incorporating new knitting techniques, softer yarns, and other innovations, wearing pantyhose is no longer the uncomfortable, tourniquet-like experience of a generation ago; it is a lot more comfortable today.
 With celebrities such as Beyoncé, Catherine, the Duchess of Cambridge, Rihanna, and Lady Gaga being seen sporting hosiery, many fashionably conscious women are beginning to incorporate more hosiery into their wardrobe.
-This resurgence has cause hosiery sales to increase 10% in 2011 with a similar increase being expected for 2013.
+This resurgence has caused hosiery sales to increase 10% in 2011, with a similar increase being expected for 2013.
 Do you find yourself incorporating more hosiery into your wardrobe?

-- Victoria’s Secret is the “Playboy” of the lingerie industry Known more for its over the top fashion show and its catalog rather than actual lingerie, Victoria’s Secret is now the largest manufacturer of lingerie in the US.
-This is a hard pill to swallow by many because it isn’t necessarily forward thinking in terms of the role lingerie plays in objectification of women.
+- Victoria’s Secret is the “Playboy” of the lingerie industry – Known more for its over-the-top fashion show and its catalog rather than actual lingerie, Victoria’s Secret is now the largest manufacturer of lingerie in the US.
+This is a hard pill to swallow by many because it isn’t necessarily forward-thinking in terms of the role lingerie plays in objectification of women.
 Some argue that it sells a retrograde version of femininity and can be equated to Playboy in that it refers to its models as Angels just as Playboy refers to its models as Bunnies.
-The catalog is so infamous that it is seen as quasi-porn by some, and its fashion show takes that to another level.
+The catalog is so infamous it is seen as quasi-porn by some, and its fashion show takes that to another level.
 What are your thoughts on Victoria’s Secret position and role in the lingerie industry?